-A pre-defined pay mix structure provides corporate direction while allowing local adjustments.
-Here are the steps to create a pre-defined pay mix structure.
+A predefined pay mix structure provides corporate direction while allowing local adjustments.
+Here are the steps to create a predefined pay mix structure.

 STEP 1 Gather Market Data.

-There are many sources of international market pay mix data.
+Businesses may gather from many sources of international market pay mix data.
 Similar to a pay level benchmarking exercise, companies should select a data source that includes a data cut for their industry and/or companies where they compete for labor and product.
 Many companies purchase a custom cut of the market data, which includes a specific set of target companies to improve their data’s relevance.

-STEP 2 Group jobs by degree of persuasion.
+STEP 2 Group Jobs by Degree of Persuasion.

-STEP 3 Group countries by level of risk tolerance.
+STEP 3 Group Countries by Level of Risk Tolerance.

 STEP 4 Set pay mix for each job and country group based on individual influence and market practices.

-Next, determine the appropriate transition strategy is to align their current participants to the new structure.
-When considering the best transition strategy, companies should consider the competitiveness of the participants’ pay levels as well as their ability to articulate a compelling business case for change.
+Next, determine the appropriate transition strategy to align their current participants to the new structure.
+When considering the best transition strategy, companies should consider the competitiveness of the participants’ pay levels and their ability to articulate a compelling business case for change.

 Migrate to more pay-at-risk (e.g., 80/20 to 60/40)